Sugar Ray

 Sugar Ray is an American rock band formed in Newport Beach, California, in 1986.
-Originally playing heavier funk metal and nu metal style music, the band achieved mainstream popularity in 1997 with their more pop-influenced single "Fly".
+Originally playing heavier nu metal and funk metal style music, the band achieved mainstream popularity in 1997 with their more pop-influenced single "Fly".
 The song's success led the band to shift its style dramatically to the more radio-friendly pop sound with their subsequent releases.
 Their best-selling album, 14:59, was released in 1999, and featured popular singles "Every Morning", "Someday", followed by a self-titled album in 2001 featuring the single "When It's Over".
 The band would release two further albums, In the Pursuit of Leisure (2003) and Music for Cougars (2009), though the albums and respective singles generally sold far less.
 The band continued to tour into the 2010s.

 In 2019, ten years after the band's last album, they announced their seventh studio album, Little Yachty, in June 2019.
 The lead single, "Make It Easy", was released the same month.

 History

 Formation and Lemonade and Brownies (1986–1996)

 The band members grew up in Orange County, California.
 Rodney Sheppard played in a number of reggae bands, including working with future Good Charlotte drummer Dean Butterworth.
 In the late 1980s, prior to Sugar Ray, Sheppard and Stan Frazier played together in a band under the name The Tories.
-Later additions Murphy Karges and Mark McGrath changed the band's name to Shrinky Dinx – they were initially named Shrinky Dinks.
+Later additions Murphy Karges and Mark McGrath changed the band's name to Shrinky Dinx (initially "Shrinky Dinks").
 After signing with Atlantic Records, the name was changed to Sugar Ray upon threat of a lawsuit from the Milton Bradley Company, maker of the Shrinky Dinks toy.

 The band's debut album, Lemonade and Brownies, was released in 1995 and though it failed to produce a major hit single it did earn them recognition in alternative circles.

-After they gained fame with the 1997 album Floored in 1998, the single "Speed Home California" and "Mean Machine" from Lemonade and Brownies was featured in the PlayStation game Road Rash 3D, and its Nintendo 64 counterpart Road Rash 64, respectively.

 Floored (1997–1998)

 Sugar Ray's first mainstream hit came in the summer of 1997 with their song "Fly", which was released from the album Floored and featured reggae musician Super Cat.
 "Fly" did not sound anything at all like the rest of the tracks on the album and received frequent radio play, resulting in a number one rank on the Billboard's Airplay List.
 As a result of the success of "Fly", Floored sold well and was certified double platinum.
-However, by the end of 1997, critics were skeptical that Sugar Ray could put out another successful song and labeled them a one-hit wonder.
-The same year, Sugar Ray was featured in the movie Father's Day, starring Billy Crystal and Robin Williams.
+By the end of 1997 critics were skeptical that Sugar Ray could put out another successful song and labeled them a one-hit wonder.
+The same year, Sugar Ray was featured in the movie Fathers' Day, starring Billy Crystal and Robin Williams.